Madagascar Food Guide

 Koba Ravina/Koba Ravina

-Koba ravina is a unique and traditional Malagasy cake made with ground rice, crushed peanuts, brown sugar, and mashed bananas.
-These ingredients are wrapped in banana leaves and then steamed or baked.
-The resulting cake has a dense, chewy texture and a sweet, nutty flavor.
-Koba ravina is often enjoyed as a snack or dessert and is particularly popular during festivals and celebrations.
+Koba ravina is a traditional Malagasy cake of ground rice, crushed peanuts, brown sugar, and mashed banana, wrapped in banana leaves and either steamed or baked.
+It comes out dense and chewy, sweet with a nutty backbone.
+People eat it as a snack or dessert, and it's especially common at festivals and celebrations.

 Akoho sy Sakamalao/Chicken with Ginger